-As soon as you have such information in your hands, you are ready to start the deep analysis, develop a clear perspective and deliver your professional opinion and advise.
+As soon as you have such information in your hands, you are ready to start the deep analysis, develop a clear perspective and deliver your professional opinion and advice.

-Here, your key goal is to clearly communicate your requirements and establish an efficient collaboration.
+Here, your key goal is clearly communicating your requirements and establishing efficient collaboration.

 Tip 4.
 Specify your data requirements

 The business functions that deliver data are data owners.
-The data owners are responsible for the quality of data they deliver.
+The data owners are responsible for the quality of the data they provide.
 You are mainly a data user.
 Your only accountability is to specify your data requirements.
-Therefore, you need to find answers for several questions.
+Therefore, you need to find answers to several questions.

 What is the meaning of data?
-It means that you have to start speaking the same language with your partners.
+It means you must start speaking the same language as your partners.
 From my experience, this is one of the biggest challenges.
-The easiest way to address this issue is to develop a company business glossary or at least agree on data definitions with your business partners.
+The easiest way to address this issue is to develop a company business glossary or agree on data definitions with your business partners.

 Where is your data?
-Sometimes it might take a business analyst 4-6 weeks to find the location of a certain data unit.
-So, it means that you should initiate the process of documenting the sources of the key data and the functions that own it.
+Sometimes it might take a business analyst 4-6 weeks to find the location of a particular data unit.
+So, it means that you should initiate documenting the sources of the key data and the functions that own it.

-What happen to data along the way?
-Very often you get data that is already processed.
-You should have at least high-level overview what happen to data on their way to you.
+What happens to data along the way?
+Very often, you get data that is already processed.
+It would help if you had at least a high-level overview of what happens to data on their way to you.
 And again, you should require to document the transformation path of key data.

 Tip 5.
 Deliver your requirements to data owners

-Usually, data owners are considered accountable for the data they own, their quality and the way it is processed.
+Usually, data owners are considered accountable for the data they own, their quality, and how it is processed.
 So, your task is to deliver your requirements.
-The task of data owners is to organize process.
+The task of data owners is to organize the process.

 DATA MANAGEMENT & IT